Research & Publications †

 ( † Disclaimer: This search is powered by PubMed, a service of the U.S. National Library of Medicine.
 PubMed is a third-party website with no affiliation with Cleveland Clinic.)

 Robert Dean, MD, joined the Staff of the Cleveland Clinic Taussig Cancer Institute in 2005.
 Dr. Dean attended undergraduate and medical school at the University of Pennsylvania.
 He received his internal medicine training at Boston University Medical Center and studied primary amyloidosis while serving as a research fellow there.
 Dr. Dean then pursued fellowship training in medical oncology and hematology at the National Cancer Institute of the National Institutes of Health, where he also conducted research in allogeneic stem cell transplantation.

-As a member of the Department of Hematologic Oncology and Blood Disorders, Dr. Dean treats patients with lymphoma, multiple myeloma, amyloidosis and leukemia.
+As a member of the Department of Hematology and Medical Oncology, Dr. Dean treats patients with lymphoma, multiple myeloma, amyloidosis and leukemia.
 He is board-certified in internal medicine, medical oncology and hematology.
 Dr. Dean attends on the inpatient Bone Marrow Transplantation Service and the Leukemia Service at Cleveland Clinic.

 His professional memberships include the American College of Physicians, American Society of Hematology, American Society of Clinical Oncology and American Society for Blood and Marrow Transplantation.